shippy6969/sign-in-canada_authenti-canada/en/discover/auto-collection.md

 ## Technical Details

-When sending a second authentication request to the CSP on behalf or the relying party, the Acceptance Platform makes use of the `<NameIDPolicy>` element of the SAML `<AuthnRequest>` message.
+When sending a second authentication request to the CSP on behalf or the relying party, the Sign In Canada Platform makes use of the `<NameIDPolicy>` element of the SAML `<AuthnRequest>` message.
 Specifically, it uses the following two attributes of the `<NameIDPolicy>` element: